-Please mark your calendars for our October events:
+Please mark your calendars with our December events:

-October 21, 2017 Youth Halloween Party from 6pm to 9pm in Drilling Hall
+December 29, 2017 Youth Group Meets from 7pm to 9pm in Drilling Hall

 SUNDAY TV MASS – For those who are unable to physically attend Mass, the Diocese of Buffalo provides a televised Mass from the Our Lady Chapel at St. Joseph Cathedral that airs each Sunday on WUTV-Fox channel at 7:30am.

-+PRAY FOR THE SICK – Remember Clara Szafranski, James Singletery, Gladys Hunter, Edward Piotrowski, Jennifer Martin, June Oleksa, Bob Settlecowski, Carmen Maria Velasquez And Joann Snead.
++PRAY FOR THE SICK – Remember Clara Szafranski, James Singletery, Gladys Hunter, Jennifer Martin, Carmen Maria Velasquez And Joann Snead.